Reminiscence: Reminiscence therapy

 In the later stages of dementia reminiscence therapy may become more difficult, but improvements to mood and happiness have been observed in controlled trials.

-The best way for reminiscence therapy to work is through the senses.
-Smell, touch, taste, sound, and sight are all great ways to try to get patients to recall memories.
-If one sense isn't working then maybe the next sense will do the trick.

 In psychology, and more specifically cognitive psychology, the word reminiscence is used in a different way than the common conversational use.
-The study of reminiscence has a long history, which is shortly described in Eysenck and Frith (1977, chapter 1):

-Reminiscence is a technical term, coined by Ballard in 1913, denoting improvement in the performance of a partially learned act that occurs while the subject is resting, that is, not performing the act in question.
+The study of reminiscence has a long history, which is shortly described in Eysenck and Frith (1977, chapter 1):Reminiscence is a technical term, coined by Ballard in 1913, denoting improvement in the performance of a partially learned act that occurs while the subject is resting, that is, not performing the act in question.
 (Eysenck and Frith, 1977, page 3).

 The reality of reminiscence was first experimentally demonstrated by Oehrn (1896).
 In experiments on reminiscence the same task is always administered twice or more.
 One is mainly interested in the effect of the rest periods between the tasks.
 Learning might not be apparent within a task but it may be across tasks.

 Reminiscing also contributes towards consolidation of memory, acting as a form of review.
 By returning to the memory and recalling it, reminiscence functions as spaced practice (see Spacing effect).
 Moreover, reminiscence with someone else can recalibrate one's memory by adjusting how one perceived the given experience, much like being tested.

 A 2018 Cochrane review found probable benefits for cognition, mood and communication depending on setting in dementia patients but inconsistencies in interventions made drawing further conclusions impractical.